 Irish Spring is my go-to bar soap when it is on sale at Costco.
 I love the smell and it gets me clean.
 It is difficult to ask for more out of a bar of soap considering my simple needs.

 While Irish Spring’s primary purpose is clearly to help wash the body clean, there are many people out there who use the soap for alternative purposes.
 One of those purposes, by some, is to deter mice.
 The big question is (at least for this article), does Irish Spring really keep mice away mice?

-The common theory seems to be that Irish Spring is so power smelling right out of the box that it must be effective at driving away mice.
+The common theory seems to be that Irish Spring is so powerful smelling right out of the box that it must be effective at driving away mice.
 Unfortunately, Irish Spring does not keep mice away based on the evidence presented below.
-In fact, there is evidence that mice will actual eat the soap!
+In fact, there is evidence that mice will actually eat the soap!

 While I would suspect that soap is not a top food choice for mice, it appears to be something that they will not shy away from smelling or nibbling at when they happen to come in contact with it.

 The below video via Shawn Woods shows just how ineffective Irish Spring is at deterring mice and rats.
 The footage shows the mouse lingering around the soap for some time and later in the video a rat actual gnaws at the bar, leaving a few bite marks.
 Check out Shawn’s YouTube channel for an excellent selection of videos of mouse traps that genuinely do work.